Ahom kingdom: Mughal relations

-In 1657, owing to the 'War of succession' among the sons of Shah Jahan.
-Ahom king Jayadhwaj Singha extended his authority, occupied Kamrup, preventing the other rebellious Koch king Pran Narayan from securing his footing.
-He speedily extended his authority over whole of western Assam.
-He brought under his domain the whole Brahmaputra Valley, from Sadiya in the east and Sherpur on the south.
-Thus, the Ahom state attained the greatest territorial zenith.
+In the political disorder following the illness of Shah Jahan in 1657 and the withdrawal of Shuja's forces from Bengal, Mughal Kamrup was exposed to simultaneous pressure from the Koches in the west and the Ahoms in the east.
+In early 1659, Ahom forces under Tangchu Sandhikui occupied Guwahati, Pandu and Saraighat after the Mughal faujdar withdrew from Kamrup.
+Pran Narayan, the Koch ruler of Cooch Behar, proposed a partition of Mughal Kamrup and an alliance with the Ahoms, but Jayadhwaj Singha rejected the proposal.
+The Koch forces were defeated and withdrew west of the Sankosh; the Ahoms subsequently occupied Kamrup and Dhubri, while Jay Narayan was installed under Ahom protection at Ghila Vijaypur.

-In 1662, Aurangzeb to bring the lost tracts and to punish the rebels elements in that quarter, launched an invasion under his chief lieutenant Mir Jumla II, in this invasion the Ahoms could not resist up well, and the Mughals occupied the capital, Garhgaon.
+In 1662, Aurangzeb to bring the lost tracts and to punish the rebel elements in that quarter, launched an invasion under his chief lieutenant Mir Jumla II.
+In this invasion, the Ahoms could not resist well, and the Mughals occupied the capital, Garhgaon.
 Unable to keep it, and in at the end of the Battle of Saraighat, the Ahoms not only fended off a major Mughal invasion but extended their boundaries west, up to the Manas River.
-The western border was fixed at Manas river after the Battle of Itakhuli, which remained the same till the annexation by the British.

-Following the Battle of Saraighat, the kingdom fell straight under ten years of political disorder.
-During this period the nobles exercised immense power, and seven kings were put on the throne and deposed.
-In the meantime, Kamrup went back in the hands of Mughals for a few years.
+The western border was fixed at the Manas River after the Battle of Itakhuli, and remained unchanged until the annexation by the British.
+Following the Battle of Saraighat, the kingdom fell straight into ten years of political disorder.
+During this period, the nobles exercised immense power, and seven kings were put on the throne and deposed.
+In the meantime, Kamrup went back into the hands of the Mughals for a few years.